 PQMP Learning Collaborative

-In late 2017, AHRQ—in partnership with the Centers for Medicare & Medicaid Services (CMS)—will launch the PQMP Learning Collaborative (PQMP-LC) as a central component of the PQMP strategy to support the dissemination, implementation, performance monitoring, and quality improvement (QI) for children in Medicaid and the Children's Health Insurance Program (CHIP).
+In late 2017, AHRQ—in partnership with the Centers for Medicare & Medicaid Services (CMS)—launched the Pediatric Quality Measures Program (PQMP) Learning Collaborative as a central component of the PQMP strategy to support the dissemination, implementation, performance monitoring, and quality improvement for children in Medicaid and the Children's Health Insurance Program (CHIP).

-- facilitating collaborations to disseminate information gained from the implementation of QI methods around key topic areas of interest;
+- Facilitating collaborations to disseminate information gained from the implementation of quality improvement methods around key topic areas of interest;

-- providing a forum to share successes and challenges in order to build capacity and sustainability for performance monitoring and QI approaches within the Medicaid/CHIP patient populations at the state, health plan, and provider levels; and
+- Providing a forum to share successes and challenges in order to build capacity and sustainability for performance monitoring and quality improvement approaches within the Medicaid/CHIP patient populations at the State, health plan, and provider levels; and

 - Ensuring that the work of the PQMP grantees remains policy-relevant.

 To fulfill these aims, the PQMP Learning Collaborative coordinates activities and synthesizes learnings across grantee teams.
 Key activities focus on addressing a set of research foci identified by CMS and AHRQ, supporting quality measurement and improvement, grounding the PQMP work in implementation science principles, and supporting the dissemination of grantees’ findings.
 More information about these efforts, including Lessons from the Field reports, an Implementation Science Roadmap, and Measure Implementation and Quality Improvement Toolkits, can be found on the PQMP Measure Implementation and Quality Improvement page.